inazr/snap_join/README.md

 - a list of all the snapshot models you want to join
 - a list of the valid_from column from each snapshot
 - a list of the valid_to column from each snapshot
-- a list of the column from each snapshot that is used in the sql join statement between the source snapshots
+- a list of the unique_key column from each snapshot
 - a list of lists with the columns you want to select from each snapshot

 ### How to install the macro?: